Yenya030/universal-router/TestedVectors.md

   - **Vector**: Call `BALANCE_CHECK_ERC20` with the owner argument set to the sentinel `ADDRESS_THIS`.
   - **Result**: The router checks the balance of address `0x2` rather than its own address and reverts with `BalanceTooLow`.
   - **Bug?**: Yes.
 The command fails to map the `ADDRESS_THIS` sentinel to `address(this)`.

+## WrapETH using CONTRACT_BALANCE after forced ETH
+  - **Vector**: Force ETH into the router via a self-destructing contract then call `WRAP_ETH` with amount `CONTRACT_BALANCE`.
+  - **Result**: The router wraps all ETH it holds, including the forced funds, and transfers WETH to the caller.
+  - **Status**: Handled – forced ETH can be withdrawn but no user funds are at risk.